wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.6.2 =
+* Changed: structure of the file directory
+* Bugfix: Better URL replacing
 = 0.6.1 =
 * New: Dashboard widget
 = 0.5.3 =